medusajs/medusa/docs/content/advanced/backend/endpoints/add.md

 ---
-description: 'Learn how to create endpoints in the Medusa server.
+description: 'Learn how to create endpoints in the Medusa backend.
 This guide also includes how to add CORS configurations, creating multiple endpoints, adding protected routes, and more.'
 addHowToData: true
 ---

 # How to Create Endpoints

-In this document, you’ll learn how to create endpoints in your Medusa server.
+In this document, you’ll learn how to create endpoints in your Medusa backend.

 ## Overview